eldiablo1981/WORLD-OF-TRADES/README.md

-WELCOME TO MY WORLD GAMERS :-)
+WELCOME TO THE WORLD OF TRADE

-My Games Collection + Games For Trades
+The goal here is to simply create 2 simple lists to update, and to be able to search through this list.

-I'll explain you what this page is for.
+1- List with games to trade (for the moment).
-2 Situations what it will be used for:
+2- List with all my collection (so that we can propose you exchanges).

-1- Compare your games with mine, for trade?
+Display the results of the SEARCH.

-2- See the games I have to trade at the moment.
+That' s it, it's SIMPLE, but not on the net.

-It's very simply, you will be able to research through all my games.
+So now it' s up to us, Because I need your HELP.

-See you soon I hope.
+THANK YOU all